ibm-cloud-docs/schematics/faqs.md

 Currently, version 1.21.0 is released, in future it can be higher version.
 For more information, about provider version, refer to [provider version](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-setup_cli#install-provider-v13).
 {: note}

+## When are new Terraform and Ansible versions added to {{site.data.keyword.bpshort}}?
+{: #new-versions}
+{: faq}
+{: support}

+After new Terraform and Ansible versions are released by the community, the IBM team begins a process of hardening and testing the release for {{site.data.keyword.bpshort}}.
+Availability of new versions depend on the results of these tests, community updates, security patches, and technology changes between versions.
+Make sure that your Terraform templates and Ansible playbooks are compatible with one of the supported versions so that you can run them in {{site.data.keyword.bpshort}}.

 ## How do I generate IAM access token, if client id `bx` is used?
 {: #createworkspace-generate-tokens}